 Is your idea of paradise soft white sand beaches and clear blue waters?
-Shallow, warm seas lapping at your feet, the breeze gently ruffling your hair.
-You don’t need to go all the way to the Caribbean for idyllic tropical-style waters.
+Shallow, warm seas lapping at your feet, exotic lagoons, the breeze gently ruffling your hair?
+You don’t need to leave Europe to find idyllic tropical-style waters.

 LITTLE CYCLADES, GREECE

 There are many well-known spots in Greece’s Aegean Sea to enjoy yellow sands and azure waters.
 But just under the radar are the mellow Little Cyclades: a clutch of small islands off the coast of Naxos (which itself boasts some pretty spectacular beaches).
 The water here is the most spectacular colour that brings to mind the Caribbean, particularly as you’ll also find some of the best sandy beaches in Greece here.

 Consisting of the islands Schinousa, Donousa, Iraklia, and Koufonisia, the Little Cyclades are ideal for a pint-sized island-hopping trip.
 Drift away with the island vibes, vibrant waters, and a healthy dose of seclusion.

 The up-and-coming area of Puglia in southern Italy is a beach lover’s dream.
 For a dose of culture with your Vitamin Sea, here you’ll find Baroque old towns and whitewashed villages kissing the ocean.
 Head for the beaches around Otranto, Salento, Gallipoli, and Polignano a Mare for dramatic rocky bays, and picturesque towns, and luminescent teal seas.